 So, you just got an Instant Pot.
 What’s next?
 Well, it’s time to cook!
-Time and time again, I come across someone who bought the pot but hasn’t opened it.
+Time and time again, we come across someone who bought the pot but hasn’t opened it.
 It’s been sitting in the box for months.
 Part of this is lack of time, but time is no excuse for the primed pressure cooker, of course.

-There are a few recipes you should master right off the bat, though.
-These are the recipes that will help you get acquainted with the Instant Pot while learning the ropes, cooking times, and techniques that yield delicious results.
+There are a few beginner Instant Pot recipes you should master right off the bat, though.
+These are the dishes that will help you get acquainted with the Instant Pot while learning the ropes, cooking times, and techniques that yield delicious results.

 1. Bone broth

 Bone broth is a great way to utilise those veggie scraps and bones you collect, minimising waste and providing you with something as nutritious as it is delicious.
 Bone broth extracts all of the vitamins and minerals from the bones and veggies used, infusing the broth with superfood power.

 The ingredients are simple – scraps and water!
 Start saving scraps in a container and store it in the freezer for easy, accessible bone broth materials any time you need to stock up.
 It can be used in soups and stews, as a braising liquid, or simply as an afternoon pick-me-up, sipping it like coffee.

 2. Pulled pork/carnitas

 Nobody ever complains about having pulled pork for leftovers, and leftovers you will have!
 Pork shoulder or butt is inexpensive and delicious, so it makes a great meal for cooking in large batches if you’re on a budget.